10 Arts Experts Pick Their Favorite Cultural Attractions in Florida

 By Jodi Mailander Farrell

 It’s always the season of the arts in Florida.
-Let these experts guide you to the performers and places that distinguish the state and contribute to its cultural identity.
+Let these experts guide you to the cultural attractions, performers and places that distinguish the state and contribute to its cultural identity.

 New World Symphony, America’s Orchestral Academy, is a training ensemble for young musicians established in 1987 and based in the Frank Gehry-designed New World Center in Miami Beach, with adventurous programming between September and May, including free, outdoor wallcasts projected on the outside of the building.